CoreXYNexus/CoreXY-MS/README.md

 Use your favorite coupler for the direct drive on the z axis, not needed for belt drive.

 Uses:
-		OPENSCAD https://www.openscad.org/downloads.html (use a version later than 2015.03-3)
+		OPENSCAD https://www.openscad.org/downloads.html (use a version later than 2015.03-3, like: OpenSCAD 2019.01-RC4)

 		cubeX from http://www.thingiverse.com/thing:112008